Skip to main content

 What other government programs, employers and employment services fund

-- Assistance so participants can build their work-related skills to find and maintain employment, including ongoing support where needed.
-This includes Disability Employment Services (DES) or JobActive (an Australian Government employment services program).
+- Help so participants can build their work-related skills to find and keep a job, including ongoing support when it is needed.
+This includes DES or JobActive (an Australian Government employment services program).

 - Income support payments for job seekers (NewStart Allowance, which the Commonwealth Government funds).